 Since determining balance sheet insolvency requires a lot of inside debtor information, the balance sheet insolvency test is used almost exclusively in debtor insolvency petitions.

 Impending insolvency occurs when it can be reasonably expected that a debtor will not in the future be able in good time to meet a substantial part of its monetary liabilities.15

 A company or person can be subject to insolvency proceedings even though not insolvent at the moment of initiation and must then use remediation methods to resolve the distressed situation, such as reorganisation (for a legal entity or entrepreneur) or discharge of debts (for a non-entrepreneur).
 Bankruptcy is not possible in the case of impending insolvency proceedings.

 Opening of insolvency proceedings

-In an insolvency petition, the debtor should ideally propose how its insolvency will be handled (bankruptcy, reorganisation or discharge of debts).
+In an insolvency petition, the debtor should ideally propose how its insolvency will be handled (bankruptcy, reorganisation or discharge of debts); however, it is not mandatory to do so.
 A petition for moratorium can be also included in a debtor's insolvency petition to gain further protection from creditors and additional negotiation time if reorganisation is the desired option.

 ii Types of insolvency proceedings